Privacy Statement/Policy

 If you are an existing customer, your use of our websites and other services is also governed by the purchase terms which existed at the time of your purchase, along with any addendums and written modifications thereto.

-We adopt this policy to comply with the California Consumer Privacy Act of 2018 (“CCPA”), as amended, and other U.S. state data privacy laws in CO, CT, DE, IN, IO, KY, MD, MN, MT, NE, NH, NJ, OR, RI, TN, TX, UT and VA, many of which are new.
+We adopt this policy to comply with the California Consumer Privacy Act of 2018 (“CCPA”), as amended, and other U.S. state data privacy laws in CO, CT, DE, , IA, , MD, MN, MT, NE, NH, NJ, OR, TN, TX, UT and VA, many of which are new.
 Nothing herein may be construed as creating any obligations for us beyond what is required by the law.

 Disabled users who need these disclosures presented in an alternate medium, may contact us at the email address or telephone number listed further below.